dhoyle/splicedocs-jekyll/pages/BestPractices/Optimizer/QueryHints.md

 You need to specify the directory to which you want the temporary HFiles written; you must have write permissions on this directory to use this feature.
-If you're specifying an S3 bucket on AWS, please review our [Configuring an S3 Bucket for Splice Machine Access](developers_cloudconnect_configures3.html) tutorial before proceeding.
+If you're specifying a location on AWS or Azure, please see the [Configuring an S3 Bucket](developers_cloudconnect_configures3.html) or [Using Azure Storage](developers_cloudconnect_configureazure.html) topics for information.</p>
 {: .indentLevel1}

 ```